 I share my savings tips for how to save money as a teenager with or without a job.
 We also discuss how much should a teenager save from paycheck.

 How to save money as a teen?
-Especially when your income might change week-to-week, or even be non-existent?
+Especially when their income might change week-to-week, or even be non-existent?

 You likely know how important saving money as a teenager is – that’s why you’re reading this post!

 But there are some special challenges that can come up when teens actually try to consistently save their money.

 We’ll talk about these challenges throughout, and then head into how to actually save money as a teenager.

 Before we get into the nuts and bolts of how to save money as a teenager, let’s talk about how to save money, period.

 Whether you're a teen, a kid, or an adult.

 The way you save money is very simple: